ve3wmb/OrionWspr/README.md

 Changelog :

+v0.23a - Changes to fallback QRSS Beacon.
+Switched from DFCW10 to FSKCW10 mode.
+Minor Modes to improve FSKCW signal.
+Change to transmit log frequency to add 2 Hz to reflect TX frequency being between TONE1 and TONE2.

 v0.22a - Utilize self-calibration in the detection and Handling of GPS LOS and AOS.
 Implementation of QRSS_TX_ST to support QRSS TX as a fallback mode in the event of a long term (> 30 minute) GPS LOS.
 Minor change to si5351bx_setfreq() to add a new boolean parameter to control